rse/health-situation/README.md

 This software requires Node.js's `node` and `npm` commands, Poppler's `pdftocairo` command and PrinceXML's `prince` command in your `$PATH`.
+It also requires a running Browserless/Puppeteer instance somewhere on the network.

 Copyright & License
 -------------------